LINDdesign was founded in 1994 by Gareth Lind. The firm excels in print and web design

 with stylish impact.

-With over 20 years of design experience, Lind can also craft headlines that add punch and humour.
+With over 20 years of design experience, Lind can also craft headlines and slogans that add punch and humour.
 He has written copy for the Ministry of Natural Resources, Ampersand Printing and the River Run Centre.
 "Good design includes good writing," Lind says.
 "If form is built around poorly written content, it falters."

 What's with the hand?